Frequently (& Not-So-Frequently) Asked Questions

 Yes.
 Why wouldn’t you?
 There are more sides to the story, and so many awesome adventures to be had.
 Also, Dragon Lords do make appearances in the other series books.

-Can I send you my ideas for the series/characters?
+Can I send you my ideas for the series or characters?

 About Dragon Lords Anniversary Editions